-Accrual Accounting - A method of financial accounting where revenues are recorded when earned; the revenue does not have to be received in the same reporting period.
-Similarly, expenditures are recorded as soon as they result in liabilities for benefits received; the payment of the expenditure does not have to be made in the same reporting period.
+Accrual Accounting .
+A method of financial accounting where revenues are recorded when earned, however, the revenue does not have to be received in the same reporting period.
+Similarly, expenditures are recorded as soon as the goods or services are received; the payment of the expenditure does not have to be made in the same reporting period.

-Ad Valorem Tax - A tax based on the value (or assessed value) of property.
+Ad Valorem Tax .
+A tax based on the value (or assessed value) of property.

-Amalgamated Transit Union (ATU) - the largest transit union in North America.
+Amalgamated Transit Union (ATU).
+The largest transit union in North America.

-Americans with Disabilities Act (ADA) - of 1990, requires that public entities, which operate non-commuter fixed route transportation services, also provide complementary Paratransit service for individuals unable to use the fixed route system.
+Americans with Disabilities Act (ADA) . of 1990, requires that public entities, which operate non-commuter fixed route transportation services, also provide complementary Paratransit service for individuals unable to use the fixed route system.

-Appropriation - An authorization granted by the Board of Trustees to make expenditures and incur obligations for purposes specified in the Appropriations Resolution.
+Appropriation .
+A financial authorization granted by the Board of Trustees to make expenditures and incur obligations.

-Arbitrage - Investment earnings representing the difference between interest paid on bonds and the interest earned on the investments made utilizing bond proceeds.
+Arbitrage .
+Investment earnings representing the difference between interest paid on bonds and the interest earned on the investments made utilizing bond proceeds.

-Assessed Valuation - The value of property against which an ad valorem tax is levied.
+Assessed Valuation.
+The value of property against which an ad valorem tax is levied.
 Valuations are conducted by the County Auditor and reflect a percentage of the true or market value of the property.

-Asset Maintenance - This category of capital projects refers to projects where 100% of the funding is provided by local sources (versus grant funding sources) and represents expenses incurred to maintain or improve the Authority's major capital assets.
+Asset Maintenance .
+This category of capital projects refers to projects where 100% of the funding is provided by local sources (versus grant funded sources) and represents expenses incurred to maintain or improve the Authority assets.

-Balanced Budget - The Authority considers the budget balanced when total expenditures equal total revenues.
+Balanced Budget.
+The Authority considers the budget balanced when total expenditures equal total revenues.
 The budget is also balanced in situations where total expenditures are less than total revenues, which is called a surplus.
-There are also instances where the Authority might plan to spend fund balances from previous years on one-time or non-routine expenditures.
-The Authority considers the budget to be balanced in this case also, provided the funding from previous years is available, and a plan is in place to not build ongoing expenditures into this type of funding.
+There are also few instances where the Authority might plan to spend fund balances from previous years on one-time or non-routine expenditures, provided the funding from previous years is available.
+The Authority, however, must have a plan in place to not build ongoing expenditures into this type of funding.